Alex-I-333/Alex-I-333/README.md

 - 💞️ I’m looking to collaborate on anything that could advance my grasp of the material as a beginner
 - 📫 How to reach me you can reach me via email at: alexei.ioanscu@gmail.com
 - 😄 Pronouns: he
-- ⚡ Fun fact: Identical twins don't have the same fingerprints.
+- ⚡ Fun fact: Pigs can't look up into the sky!

 <!---
 Alex-I-333/Alex-I-333 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.